 - Increase Standardized Test Scores – A student’s verbal, analytic, and problem solving scores all increase after studying Latin.
 A profile of SAT scores was completed recently which shows Latin students as compared to those learning French, Spanish, German, and Hebrew.
 The Latin students surpassed the test scores of every other group.
-This study showed this trend not just one year.
-All seven years of the study they observed Latin students outperformed others students.
+This study showed that this trend did not just happen in one year.
+In all seven years of the study, they observed Latin students outperformed others students.

 - Key to the Past – Students have access to ancient scholars when they become proficient in Latin.
 You are able to examine many classical pieces of influential literature in their original language.

 - Intellectual Discipline – Latin is systematic and precise.
-It demands intellectual discipline.
+Learning Lating demands intellectual discipline.
 The influential author and academic Dorothy Sayers pronounced,

 I will say at once, quite firmly, that the best grounding for education is the Latin grammar.
 I say this not because Latin is traditional and medieval, but simply because even a rudimentary knowledge of Latin cuts down the labor and pains of learning almost any other subject by at least 50 percent.

-In college, I took the obligatory 2 semesters of of a foreign language and managed to painstakingly eek out an A- in both classes.
-Unlike my college French experience, I don’t feel under pressure and have been able to take a nice leisurely pace learning Latin.
+In college, I took the obligatory 2 semesters of a foreign language and managed to painstakingly eek out an A- in both classes.
+Unlike my college French experience, I don’t feel under pressure and I have been able to take a nice leisurely pace learning Latin.
 I’ve also really enjoyed the video curriculum we began using last year.
 The teacher has a great sense of humor and offers up the lessons in nice bite-sized chunks.
-Check out my review of Visual Latin, or just simply check out the Visual Latin wesbsite if you’re interested in finding an easy to implement Latin curriculum for the language-phobic.

 Here’s Dwane (the Visual Latin teacher) giving his reasons why Latin is cool.
 (This also gives you a taste of his teaching style, if you are looking to buy a good Latin curriculum.)